vbaconnet-ledger/developer-portal/_docs/nano-app/deliverables-checklist.md

 - I have read the [marketing page](../marketing-requirements)
 - I have read the [support and maintenance page](../support-maintenance-requirements)
 - I have read and agree with information laid out the [warranty and liability disclaimer](../warranty-disclaimer)

+### 3 - Nano app and Companion Wallet

+- Nano App source code (GitHub repository),
+- and its Companion Wallet: either
+  - a link to the CLI repository, or
+  - a link to the GUI running on Windows/MacOS/Linux (mandatory for Public release)

+### 4 - Documentation

+- Link to a Google doc tutorial about how to install and use your app (see [Third Party Applications Support](../support-maintenance-requirements))
+    - The doc must include the link to the published tutorial hosted on third party website

+### 5 - Support

+- Main support contact (mail address, Slack/Reddit/Telegram/Discord communities)

+### 6 - Nano app specifications

+- Two icons for the Nano and for the Ledger Live Manager in Adobe Illustrator format (see [Design Guidelines](../design-requirements))
+- [UI Flow](../ui-flow-video/#ui-flow) of how your application works
+- [Video](../ui-flow-video/#video) of your application running on the Ledger device